 Primary Current Ownership Use: Private Home

-Ownership Details: The house is open to visitors in groups or on specific days by appointment.
-Historc buildings on the Estate have been transformed into holiday cottages.
-The Estate is also available as a wedding venue.
+Ownership Details: Historc buildings on the estate are available for holiday stays.
+The estate is also available as a wedding venue.